grgbr/enbox/sphinx/api.rst

 As stated into section `Overview`_, isolation implementation is based upon Linux
 |namespaces(7)| and |capabilities(7)|.

-The :c:func:`enbox_enter_jail` function creates a new jail and jumps into it.
+When given a non `NULL` :c:type:`enbox_jail` argument, the c:func:`enbox_prep_proc` function creates a new jail and jumps into it.
-Once entered, there is no more way to escape it apart from calling |exit(2)|, which will implictly destroy the jail.
+Once entered, there is no more way to escape it apart from calling |exit(3)|, which will implictly destroy the jail.
-All priviledges, i.e. |capabilities(7)|, inherited from parent process will be dropped when running the program to isolate from «host», at next call to
-|execve(2)|.
-See section :ref:`sect-run_cmd` for additional informations about
-running a command with Enbox_.

-Jail is instantiated according to properties set into a :c:type:`enbox_jail` structure allowing to specify among other things :
+Jail is instantiated according to properties set into the :c:type:`enbox_jail` structure allowing to specify :

 * set of new |namespaces(7)| to make the jail a member of,
 * and jail's root filesystem content.